Upgrade of the Diagnostic Neutral Beam Injector for the RFX-mod2 experiment: Upgrade of the control system

 The second subsystem will be instead devoted to fast data acquisition (DAQ) and for fast analog and digital outputs.
-Following a similar scheme with respect to the PLC, a D-tAcq ACQ2106 modular data acquisition system will be used for the signals in the ground cabinets, while a D-tAcq ACQ1002R will be installed in the HVD, with data transfer via fiber optic link. \cite{DTACQ_GND,DTACQ_HVD} These devices will allow an easy integration of data storage in the MDSplus software, which was adopted in the whole RFX-mod machine as well as in RFX-mod2.\cite{martini:icalepcs2023-tupdp042} DAQ analog inputs and outputs will have 16 bit resolution; both analog and digital inputs/outputs will be sampled at 1 MS/s.
+Following a similar scheme with respect to the PLC, a D-tAcq ACQ2106 modular data acquisition system will be used for the signals in the ground cabinets, while a D-tAcq ACQ1002R will be installed in the HVD, with data transfer via fiber optic link. \cite{DTACQ_GND,DTACQ_HVD} These devices will allow an easy integration of data storage in the MDSplus software, which was adopted in the whole RFX-mod machine as well as in RFX-mod2.\cite{martini:icalepcs2023-tupdp042} DAQ analog inputs and outputs will have 16 bit resolution and ±10 V range; both analog and digital inputs/outputs will be sampled at 1 MS/s.
+Similarly to the PLC, having a peripheral in the HVD will allow to reliably transfer fast analog signals across a 50 kV potential difference.

 At last, an overview of the number of signals to be handled in the DNBI is provided in table \ref{tab:IOs}.
+PLC/GND and DAQ/GND refer to the PLC and fast acquisition for the cabinets at ground potential and for the other systems at ground potential (eg. the pumping system, the diagnostic calorimeter, etc.).